FadiElDidi/twitter_search_from/README.md

-Just copy and paste in console
+> Copy the code from the JS file and paste in the console